JoeyM2005/MarioKartRandomizer/README.md

 - ### Start on website stuff
   Once website is working, work on more features such as:
-  - Sets of items vs truly random
+  - Premade sets of items vs truly random
   - selectable randomness (user inputs number of random things)